-NYU's Movshon winner of 'Golden Brain' award for research on the neuroscience of visionNovember 6th, 2013 in Neuroscience /
+NYU's Movshon winner of 'Golden Brain' award for research on the neuroscience of visionNovember 6, 2013 in Medicine & Health / Neuroscience

 New York University Professor J. Anthony Movshon has been named the recipient of Minerva Foundation's 2013 Golden Brain Award "for his foundational contributions to the field of visual neuroscience," the Berkeley, Calif.-based organization said in announcing the honor.